serco425/Agile-SC-Simulation/README.md

 # Agile-SC-Simulation

-This repository is for the manuscript under review in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems. <br />
+This repository is for our study accepted in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems. <br />
 (*Agile Simulation of Stochastic Computing Image Processing with Contingency Tables*)

 Contributors: PostDoc.
 Sercan AYGUN, Asst.
 Prof. M. Hassan NAJAFI, Asst.
 Prof. Mohsen IMANI, Prof. Ece Olcay GUNES <br />